MaSe69/dssb/md/20_Python/pandas_40_columns.md

 ### Modify column B based on values in column A

-Change the value in a column, here Environment,  for some rows on condition of values in another column, here Miles_per_Gallon.
+Change the value in a column, here 'Environment', for some rows on condition of values in another column, here 'Miles_per_Gallon'

 >
     df.loc[df['Miles_per_Gallon'] > 20, ['Environment']] = 'Ok'

+All cars with more than 20 miles per gallon get the ok here.

 ### Create a new column B based on values in column A